 Funding for the PE and Sport Premium

-In most cases, funding will be determined on how many pupils in your school attract the funding using data from the January 2018 school census.
+In most cases, funding will be determined on how many pupils in your school attract the funding by using data from the January 2020 school census.

 Schools with 16 or fewer eligible pupils receive £1,000 per pupil.

 Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil.

 The breakdown of funding for the academic year 2019 to 2020 is also available.

 How to use the PE and Sport Premium